Generalized Dynamical Duality of Quantum Particles in One Dimension

-In future, it will be interesting to examine the possibility of generalized dynamical duality in lattice systems.
-Inspired by our work, one may expect the dynamical fermionization in lattices\cite{Rigol, Rigol2, Bolech} can be equally generalized to arbitrary statistics and general couplings.
-In particular, the lattice version of anyons have recently been realized in cold atoms\cite{anyon_expt}, opening up practical possibilities to explore the generalized duality in related setup.
-Besides, our generalized duality may also be extended to spin mixtures and to finite temperatures, in view of the special case of dynamical fermionization established therein\cite{Pu, Patu, Patu2}.
+In future, it will be interesting to examine the possibility of generalized dynamical duality in lattice systems, given the special case of DF established there~\cite{Rigol, Rigol2, Bolech}.
+In particular, the lattice version of anyons have recently been realized in cold atoms~\cite{anyon_expt}, opening up practical possibilities to explore the generalized duality in related setup.
+Besides, our generalized duality may also be extended to spin mixtures and to finite temperatures, in view of the existence of DF therein~\cite{Pu, Patu, Patu2}.

-Data that support the findings of this article are openly available\cite{data}.
+Data that support the findings of this article are openly available~\cite{data}.

-{\it Acknowledgements.} This work is supported by National Natural Science Foundation of China (12525412, 92476104, 12134015) and Innovation Program for Quantum Science and Technology (2024ZD0300600).
+{\it Acknowledgements.} This work is supported by National Natural Science Foundation of China (12525412, 92476104, 12134015) and Quantum Science and Technology-National Science and Technology Major Project (2024ZD0300600).

 \onecolumngrid {S\arabic{figure}} {S\arabic{equation}}

 In this supplementary material, we provide more details on the exact solutions of small clusters in trapped and continuum systems, as well as the effect of finite p-wave effective range.